Lofton Henderson Memorial Bridge

 The High-Level Bridge was proposed in 1937 as a bypass to the notoriously congested Erie Avenue swing bridge.
-Designed by Wilbur J. Watson & Associates of Cleveland and constructed by the American Bridge Company, it opened in conjunction with the new Erie Avenue bascule bridge on September 26, 1940.
+Designed by Wilbur J. Watson & Associates of Cleveland and constructed by the American Bridge Company, at a cost of $1.7 million, it opened in conjunction with the new Erie Avenue bascule bridge on September 26, 1940.
 The High-Level Bridge was named for Lofton Henderson in October 1991.